No foster family can (or should) do everything alone. Positive Aspirations asks every carer to build two concentric circles of help:

 6 | Where to find more detail

-- Respite Policy & Procedure – vetting matrix, financial arrangements, hand-over checklist.
+- Respite Policy & Respite Procedure – vetting matrix, financial arrangements, hand-over checklist.

 - Delegated Authority Policy – decision grids and sample permission forms.